Susanna Moodie: Marriage and move to Upper Canada

+Memoirist

-In 1852, she published Roughing it in the Bush, detailing her experiences on the farm in the 1830s.
-In 1853, she published Life in the Clearings Versus the Bush, about her time in Belleville.
+In 1852, she published the memoir Roughing it in the Bush, detailing her experiences on the farm in the 1830s.
+In 1853, she published her second memoir, Life in the Clearings Versus the Bush, about her time in Belleville.
 She remained in Belleville, living with various family members (particularly her son Robert) after her husband's death, and lived to see Canadian Confederation.
 She died in Toronto, Ontario on 8 April 1885 and is buried in Belleville Cemetery.

 Her greatest literary success was Roughing it in the Bush.
 The inspiration for the memoir came from a suggestion by her editor that she write an "emigrant's guide" for British people looking to move to Canada.
 Moodie wrote of the trials and tribulations she found as a "New Canadian", rather than the advantages to be had in the colony.
 She claimed that her intention was not to discourage immigrants but to prepare people like herself, raised in relative wealth and with no prior experience as farmers, for what life in Canada would be like.

+Family legacy in illustration

-Moodie taught her daughter Agnes how to paint flowers and Agnes later illustrated Canadian Wild Flowers, published in 1868.
+Moodie taught her daughter Agnes how to paint flowers.
+Agnes later illustrated Canadian Wild Flowers, published in 1868.